 After a challenging year navigating the unknown, this holiday season is the perfect time to reflect on what we are thankful for.
 As you may know, learning about gratitude and thankfulness begins at the earliest age and serves as a powerful foundational and bonding tool between parents and young children.
+Here are some ways to help teach gratitude to your kids.

 Practicing gratitude at a young age provides children with essential building blocks for developing critical social-emotional skills.
 Studies show that thankfulness and gratitude can lead to a happier and less stressful life.